(Last Update: 11/30/2024)

 Impact on Daily Life

 When Sleep Apnea starts to significantly impact your daily life—through difficulty concentrating, memory problems, mood swings, or decreased performance at work or school—it's time to seek advice from a sleep specialist.
-These changes often signal that the body is not getting the restorative sleep it needs, highlighting the importance of professional intervention.
+These changes often signal that the body is not getting the restorative sleep it needs.

 Exploring Causes and Risk Factors